Qian Hu Corporation

 Qian Hu Corporation Limited (仟湖集团) is a Singapore-based ornamental fish service provider, with services ranging from the farming, importing, exporting and distribution of ornamental fish, to their specialty of breeding Dragon Fish (aka Arowana).
 Qian Hu exports more than 500 species and varieties of ornamental fish.
 It is located at 71 Jalan Lekar, Singapore 698950 off Old Choa Chu Kang Road.

-It is a leading and one of the largest ornamental fish exporter, had a 2001 turnover of $22.5 million (in US dollars) and was also the first Singaporean company to achieve the ISO 9002.
+It is one of the largest ornamental fish exporter, had a 2001 turnover of $22.5 million (in US dollars) and was also the first Singaporean company to achieve the ISO 9002.
 Other services they offer also include the manufacturing and distribution of more than 5000 types of aquarium and pet accessories locally, as well as worldwide.
-Singapore exports one-third of the world's ornamental fish and Qian Hu has been a major contributor to this massive trade.
 It exports fish to more than 45 countries across the globe, with primary markets in Japan, China, Taiwan, the United Kingdom, Germany, France, as well as the rest of Europe and North Asia.
-Qian Hu has offices and outlets in three other countries: Malaysia, China and Thailand, and hopes to eventually expand its reach even further across the Asian region.
+Qian Hu has offices and outlets in three other countries: Malaysia, China and Thailand.